LukeDavies12/davies-cards/README.md

 ## Davies Cards

-This is a full-stack CRUD app to for a leaderboard of family card games over time.
+A full-stack CRUD app for a leaderboard of family card games over time.

-An admin account can log new games, and the public facing dashboard will be updated.
+An admin account can log new games, while the public facing dashboard shows the leaderboard.

 ![Dashboard Image](daviesCardsV1-index.png)
 ### Stack